pedrosanta/dotfiles/README.md

 ### Update and usage

-The beforementioned `bootstrap.sh` is more suited to be run to bootstrap new systems.
-Though, if you happen to pull updates to your dotfiles, or update your desired Homebrew packages/apps, you can run the scripts in separate:
+The before mentioned `bootstrap.sh` is best suited to bootstrap new systems.
+If you happen to pull updates to your dotfiles, or update your desired Homebrew packages/apps, you can run the scripts in separate:

-- Run `./brew.sh` if you have update it's package or apps list, you can also use this script to update and upgrade installed formulae;
+- Run `./brew.sh` if you have updated the package or apps list, you can also use this script to update and upgrade installed formulae;
-- Run `./install.sh` to re-install/re-symlink dotfiles, for instance, in the case you have pulled updates with new dotfile folders;
+- Run `./install.sh` to re-install/re-symlink dotfiles, for instance, in the case you've pulled new dotfiles that need to be symlinked;

 ## See also